Romina Garcia de Leon

 Laboratory of Behavioural Neuroendocrinology

 Romina is passionate about bridging the knowledge gap in women’s health research, to do this she hopes to emphasize the importance of female-only studies, as well as sex difference research in neuroscience.
-Her goal as a Women’s Health Research Cluster trainee Co-lead is to help emphasize research being done in the field to advance women’s health, as well as help communicate findings in an accessible way.
+Her goal as a Women’s Health Research Cluster trainee Co-lead and Blog coordinator is to help emphasize research being done in the field to advance women’s health, as well as help communicate findings in an accessible way.

 Connect with Romina on Twitter @rominagl4